Sales

 It’s time — past time, really — to reevaluate sales force automation and maybe consider a new path.
 That’s not as dire as it sounds though.

-We did a study recently in which we asked over 500 experienced sellers about everything from lead quality to support in the form of resources and even their managements.
+We recently conducted a study in which we asked over 500 experienced sellers about everything from lead quality to support in the form of resources and even their management.
 We were interested in understanding the impact of the pandemic on sellers and were pleasantly surprised.

-I’ll have more to say about most of the survey in the weeks ahead, but one thing that’s worth diving into now is sellers’ uneasy relationship with SFA.
+I’ll have more to say about most of the survey in the weeks ahead, but one topic that’s worth exploring now is sellers’ uneasy relationship with SFA.

 After decades of trying, many people might agree with the statement that SFA doesn’t work, but that’s not exactly what our sellers said.
 They were more nuanced; it’s not that it doesn’t work, but it takes too much time and energy, so they use it as little as possible.